williamlin6803/Survival/README.md

 ## Results:

-- The model achieves an accuracy of 78% on the test set
+- The model achieves an accuracy of 78% on the test data

 ## Future Plans: